Culture of Myanmar: Fine and applied arts

-Historically, Myanmar art was based on Buddhist themes, mostly had patronage by the royalty.
-Through different eras, it evolved over different styles and uses.
+Historically, Myanmar art was based on Buddhist themes and was primarily patronized by royalty.
+Through different eras, it evolved through different styles and uses.
 There are also several regional styles of Buddha images, each with certain distinctive characteristics.
-For example, the Mandalay style, which developed in the late 1800s, consists of an oval-shaped Buddha with realistic features, including naturally curved eyebrows, smaller but still prominent ears, and a draping robe.
+For example, the Mandalay style, which developed in the late 1800s, features an oval-shaped Buddha image with realistic features, including naturally curved eyebrows, smaller but still prominent ears, and a draping robe.
 There are 10 traditional arts, called pan sè myo (ပန်းဆယ်မျိုး), listed as follows: